Texas Railroad History - Tower 50 - Morgan

 Right and Below: About twenty river-miles north of where the Lake Whitney dam was built, Santa Fe's original Brazos River bridge was located across from the mouth of the Nolan River.
 Here, the river is now ~ 1,000 ft. wide, still part of the lake.
 About 1,500 ft. beyond the north side of the bridge, the grade dropped low enough that it would be inundated by the lake, hence Santa Fe built a new bridge 7,000 ft. upstream, necessitating 13 miles of track relocation (red dashes) and eliminating service to the towns of Kopperl and Blum.
 The south connection was about 1.7 miles southwest of Kopperl at 32 03 22N, 97 31 25W.
 The north connection was about 2.5 miles north of Blum at 32 10 36N, 97 23 09W.
 (USGS 1924 map/Google Earth)

 Above Left: The Santa Fe depot in Kopperl is abandoned but still standing in this Google Street View of February, 2014.
 This view is north along the Santa Fe ROW.
-Above Right: The Santa Fe depot in Blum has been repurposed as the Redneck Grill and Bar, in business for several years.
+Google Street View from March, 2025 confirms it is still standing.
+Above Right: The Santa Fe depot in Blum was repurposed as the Redneck Grill and Bar, in business for several years.
 This view is south along the Santa Fe ROW.
+The building remained standing as of March, 2023 but the business appears to be closed.
 (Google Street View, March 2021)